 It should be noted that these adjustments do not impact on the Authority's reserves and balances.
-A copy of the Audit Results Report is attached as Appendix B. A final version of the audited accounts will be circulated to members of the Audit Committee once the final audit is completed.
+A copy of the draft Audit Results Report already received by the Committee in November 2022 is attached as Appendix B. A final version of the audited accounts will be circulated to members of the Audit Committee once the final audit is completed.
 Appendix C to this report summarises the statements and notes that will change due to the audit amendments.

-1.5.4 In addition to the above amendments the Authority received a revised Airport valuation after the draft 2021/22 accounts were published and in common with the other local authority shareholders the revised accounts reflect the change in the Airport value.
+1.5.5 In addition to the above amendments the Authority received a revised Airport valuation after the draft 2021/22 accounts were published and in common with the other local authority shareholders the revised accounts reflect the change in the Airport value.